sg893052/sonic-buildimage/platforms/gearbox/gearbox_brcm_layer_design.md

 3. External PHYs are accessed through MDIO bus.
 Different platform may have a different way to connect the external PHYs to the MDIO bus.
 In the 1st diagram, the platform uses the MDIO bus from the forwarding ASIC.
 The MDIO read/write function pointers are passed to PAI layer when creat_switch() function call is invoked.
 We propose to add a key "phy_access_lib_name": to the "phys" section in the "gearbox_config.json".
 The phy access lib will provide the MDIO read/write functions based on the platform hardware.

    To fix the Gearbox issue found in SWSS and SAIREDIS : Since there is an attribute SAI_PORT_ATTR_INTERFACE_TYPE missing in the call of initGearboxPort from the SWSS, we add a new key system_intf_type in the "ports" section of phy_config.json.
 If user doesn't provide this key in the gearbox_config.json, in the gearsyncd system_intf_type will be set to XFI by default.

+   To fix the BRCM PAI 3.3 LIB compatible issue, in the middle PAI layer we implement the missing APIs, sai_object_type_query, and sai_object_type_get_availability to compatible with BRCM SONIC Gearbox solution.
+When moving to community version, we will also need sai_query_attribute_enum_values_capability API to be implemented in the middle PAI layer.